It can be easy to forget that where we keep our money has consequences far beyond our own saving and spending potential.

 Nationwide also offers a FlexDirect current account, which has no monthly fee and comes with an attractive five per cent (AER) interest on balances for the first 12 months on balances up to £1,500 before reducing to 0.25 per cent (AER).
 To qualify for this account, you must pay in at least £1,000 per month.
 You’ll pay no overdraft interest for the first 12 months, followed by a steep 39.9 per cent (as with all its current accounts) so it pays to stay in credit.

 Nationwide is currently offer £200 to current account customers using the Current Account Switch Service.
 Current account customers can also take out a Flex Regular Saver account paying eight per cent interest/AER.

 The Cumberland is a building society based in Cumbria.
 It offers current accounts, as well as mortgages and savings accounts, to customers living in Cumbria, South West Scotland, West Northumberland and North Lancashire.

 It does not invest its members’ money in stocks and shares, so many of the issues normally associated with ethical investment do not apply to it.
-Its Cumberland Community Fund provides grants of up to £25,000 to organisations promoting the financial wellbeing to people within its operating radius.
+Its Kinder Kind of Kitchens initiative, in partnership with Fareshare Lancashire and Cumbria, supports people across Cumbria and Lancashire to overcome food poverty.

 The Cumberland Plus Current Account has no monthly fee and the interest on an arranged overdraft is 14.99 per cent, which is low compared to its competitors.
 To be eligible, you must pay at least £750 per month into your account (you will be charged £2 per month if you don’t meet this).
 Note that you will only be considered for an arranged overdraft once your account has been active for at least six months.